Toward the Blues

-Toward the Blues is a studio album by the Australian blues band Chain which reached No. 6 on the Kent Music Report albums chart.
-In October 2010, it was listed in the book, 100 Best Australian Albums.
+Toward the Blues is a studio album by the Australian blues band Chain that reached No. 6 on the Kent Music Report albums chart.
+It is listed in the book 100 Best Australian Albums (2010).

 The 30th anniversary edition (September 2001) of the album added an 's' to the word Toward of the album title, Towards the Blues.

 Track listing

 All songs written by Phil Manning, Barry Harvey, Barry Sullivan and Matt Taylor; except where noted.